pascalkrautm/002---Audio-News-Podcast-Generator/README.md

                         print(r"Your answer may not comply, please note that you may only press 'r', 'm' or 'p'.")

 If no podcasts are found, only the following records will be printed.
 The user must manually restart or run the process at this point.
-In the event that errors occur that we have not currently identified, we have a while error loop so as not to disrupt the flow of the program.
+If errors which we have not currently identified occur, we have written a while error loop so as not to interrupt the program flow.

                 else:
                     print(f"No podcast with Keyword {keywords} found.")